mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

 ...
 ```

-`this.` is explicit and can be dropped.
+The `this.` clause can be dropped as usual.
 Also, when the `block` is the last parameter of a Kotlin function,
 it goes after the parenthesis:

 ```kotlin